 - 60 grams red onion finely chopped

-- 250 grams cooked puy lentils (eg. Merchant Gourmet, ready to eat)
+- 250 grams ready-cooked puy lentils (eg. Merchant Gourmet, ready to eat)

 - 130 grams asparagus kale coarsely chopped, tough stalks removed